apredeus/salmonella_pathways/README.md

 for i in *.list; do TAG=${i%%.list}; awk -v v=$TAG '{print v"\t"$1}' $i; done > custom_80_pathways.tsv
 ```

-## Case study: analysis of *Salmonella* genes enriched in vacuole and cytosol
+## Use case: analysis of *Salmonella* genes enriched in vacuole and cytosol

-An example of pathway use can be found in *enrichment.R* script.
-Using our pathway compendium, we have annotated *Salmonella* genes up-regulated either in vacuole or cytosol compartments upon HeLa cell infection.
+After we have compiled the list of custom pathways, we have applied them to the analysis of RNA-seq experiments described in the paper above.
+Full analysis can be found in *de_and_enrichment.R* script.